-Volkswagen have three popular 7 seater models currently available, including the VW Touran MPV, the Sharan MPV and the ‘Caddy Maxi Life’ MPV.
-Volkswagen are well known for their high level of German build quality, however sometimes this comes at the expensive of uninspiring design and a lack of design sophistication.
-Nevertheless, as a roundup of the three 7 seater cars from VW at least two of the three below are clear stand-out winners in the MPV stakes.
+Volkswagen has three popular 7-seater models currently available, including the VW Touran MPV, the Sharan MPV, and the ‘Caddy Maxi Life’ MPV.
+Volkswagen are well known for its high level of German build quality, however, sometimes this comes at the expense of uninspiring design and a lack of design sophistication.
+Nevertheless, as a roundup of the three 7-seater cars from VW at least two of the three below are clear stand-out winners in the MPV stakes.
 Y

 The 7 Seat VW Touran

 The VW Touran, a midsize 7-seater, is Sharan’s younger sibling.
 It works well as a family car, and the interior of the medium-spec model is much nicer than that of the Ford S-Max 7-seater.
 On the downside, it is on the smaller side for an MPV, and some adults would struggle to regularly use the additional seats due to restricted leg space.
 Having said that, should you not require the use of all seven seats, then when stowed away, this gives you an absolutely cavernous boot that you could happily fill with anything from a double pram to a couple of sets of golf clubs.